carlosoliveiracacia/website/docs/_sources/aboutme.rst.txt

 About me
 ========
 Hi!
 My name is Carlos Oliveira and this is my personal website.
-I am a Data Scientist with Experimental Particle Physics training background.
+I am a Data Scientist with a background in Experimental Particle Physics.

+I grew up within a family of subsistance farmers, in `Cacia <http://en.wikipedia.org/wiki/Cacia>`_, a small town of the "county" of `Aveiro <http://en.wikipedia.org/wiki/Aveiro,_Portugal>`_, `Portugal <http://en.wikipedia.org/wiki/Portugal>`_.
+I worked part-time as a construction painter so I could afford my studies after middle school.
+It was a difficult but very rewarding path!

 I graduated with a BsC in Physics degree in 2007 from the `University of Aveiro, Portugal <http://www.ua.pt>`_.